Val Peterson

-Frederick Valdemar Erastus Peterson (July 18, 1903 – October 17, 1983), also known as Val Peterson, was an American politician and diplomat who served as the 26th governor of Nebraska from 1947 to 1953, as director of the Federal Civil Defense Administration from 1953 to 1957, U.S. ambassador to Denmark from 1957 to 1961, and U.S. Ambassador to Finland from 1969 to 1973.
+Frederick Valdemar Erastus Peterson (July 18, 1903 – October 17, 1983) was an American politician and diplomat who served as the 26th governor of Nebraska from 1947 to 1953, as director of the Federal Civil Defense Administration from 1953 to 1957, U.S. ambassador to Denmark from 1957 to 1961, and U.S. Ambassador to Finland from 1969 to 1973.

 Early life and education

 Peterson was born in Oakland, Nebraska, the son of Henry C. Peterson and Hermanda (Swanberg) Peterson.
 He received his Bachelor of Arts degree from Wayne State Teachers College and a Master of Arts degree in political science from the University of Nebraska.
 Following 1933, Peterson maintained his permanent residence in Elgin, Nebraska.

 Career

 Peterson worked as a teacher, school administrator, and newspaper man.
 He was the Elgin superintendent of schools and was the publisher of The Elgin Review for ten years.
 During World War II he served as lieutenant colonel in the United States Army Air Forces.

 Peterson first entered politics as the campaign manager for the Hugh Butler 1940 U.S. senatorial bid.
 He also was the administrative assistant and secretary to Governor Dwight Griswold from 1941 to 1942.
 Peterson next secured the Republican gubernatorial nomination, and was elected governor in November 1946.
 He was reelected to a second term in 1948, and to a third term in 1950.

 During his tenure, the Missouri River basin development was endorsed and highway revenue initiatives were sought.
 Also during Peterson's term, he chaired the State Governors Conference and presided over the Council of State Governments in 1952.
 In December 1951, Governor Peterson appointed Fred Andrew Seaton to the U.S. Senate to fill the vacancy caused by the death of Kenneth S. Wherry.

 Peterson served in the Dwight D. Eisenhower administration as director of the Federal Civil Defense Administration from 1953 to 1957.
 As Federal Civil Defense Administrator, Peterson is reputed to have speculated about the possibility of creating a cobalt doomsday bomb.
 Peterson served as U.S. ambassador to Denmark, from 1957 to 1961 and U.S. ambassador to Finland, from 1969 to 1973.